WSBB-FM

-WSBB-FM (95.5 MHz) is a commercial radio station licensed to Doraville, Georgia, and serving Metro Atlanta.
-WSBB-FM and co-owned WSB (750 AM) simulcast a news/talk radio format.
+WSBB-FM (95.5 MHz) is a commercial radio station licensed to Doraville, Georgia, United States, and serving Metro Atlanta.
+WSBB-FM and co-owned WSB (750 AM) jointly simulcast a talk radio format.
 The stations are owned by the Cox Media Group and are among the highest-billing stations in the U.S. On the air, the two stations are referred to as "95.5 WSB", only occasionally mentioning the FM station's call sign or the AM station's frequency.

-The studios and offices are on West Peachtree Street NE in Atlanta, in the WSB-TV and Radio Group Building.
-WSBB-FM has an effective radiated power (ERP) of 100,000 watts, the maximum for most FM stations.
-The transmitter is on the WSB-FM broadcast tower in Edgewood, just east of Downtown Atlanta.
-WSBB-FM broadcasts in the HD Radio hybrid format.
+WSB/WSBB's studios are located on West Peachtree Street NE in Atlanta, in the WSB-TV and Radio Group Building; WSBB-FM's transmitter is sited in Edgewood, just east of Downtown Atlanta.
+WSBB-FM also broadcasts in HD Radio.

 History

 Early years

 The station first signed on the air on May 1, 1948, as WGAU-FM on 99.5 MHz in Athens, Georgia.
 It broadcast at 3,600 watts, simulcasting sister station WGAU, still owned by Cox.
 In 1956, when Channel 11 (now WXIA-TV) came on the air in Atlanta, WGAU-FM created a second harmonic at 199.0, on top of the video carrier of WXIA-TV at 199.25.
 That caused interference for WXIA-TV, so WGAU-FM got permission from the Federal Communications Commission to move to 102.5 MHz.
 In 1962, WGAU-FM began broadcasting each day in stereo for six hours, the second station in Georgia to devote a significant part of its day to playing music in stereo.
 In 1962, WGAU-FM moved to 95.5 FM.